kaustubhsridhar/kaustubhsridhar.github.io/index.md

 <h1 id="hi">Kaustubh Sridhar</h1>

 Hi there!
-I'm a research scientist at Google Deepmind working on general agents.
+I'm a research scientist at <a href="https://deepmind.google/">Google Deepmind</a> working on general agents.

 I defended my PhD student in <a href="https://www.ese.upenn.edu/">Electrical and Systems Engineering</a> at the University of Pennsylvania where I was advised by <a href="https://www.cis.upenn.edu/~lee/home/index.shtml">Insup Lee</a> and closely collaborated with <a href="https://www.seas.upenn.edu/~dineshj/">Dinesh Jayaraman</a>.